Let’s face it

 Will I need a wide aperture – there’s not much light around?

-No!.
-You camera, lens and the EFH (and therefore your negatives) are all held perfectly still.
+No!
+Your camera, lens and the EFH (and therefore your negatives) are all held perfectly still.
 So there’s no need to worry if your shutter speed gets a little long.
 Typically with a cheap LED light panel and f/8 on my lens, I’d expect a shutter speed of around ½ second at most.
 Use either a cable release, or your camera’s self timer (set to a couple of seconds) and you’ll get perfectly sharp images.

 Yes, it is crucial.
 Your camera’s sensor needs to be as parallel to the film frame as is humanly possible.
 And central too.
 However, if you ditch all the so-called “expert” fancy solutions for this, it’s easy.
 Really easy.
 Using a simple procedure, you can get to within 1 or 2 degrees and within less than a millimetre of centralisation.
 I’ll mail your a full “how to” guide after your EFH order is processed.

 Do I need a dark room for process these shots?